cherrycolacandy/cherrycolacandy/README.md

 ヾ(*ゝω・*)ノᯓ★
               ✦ she / her --- infp-t . . . happily taken!
               ✦ multifandom . adhd + autism . just the usual stuff yk
-              ✦ all my ponies are w2i (just whisper me) and DNCopy ✦ come up to me if i'm in your fandom! please!
+              ✦ come up to me if i'm in your fandom! please!
-              ✦ i'm lowkey awkward even ONLINE, so yeah hi ✦ i don't usually except friend requests, if i do, you're lucky
+              ✦ i'm lowkey awkward even ONLINE, so yeah hi hello how are you ✦ i don't usually except friend requests, if i do, you're lucky
 </pre>